michaellennox/oystercard-python/README.md

 This is a repeat of the [oystercard-challenge](https://github.com/makersacademy/course/tree/master/oystercard) written in Python instead of the original Ruby.
 You can find my original Ruby solution [at this repo](https://github.com/michaellennox/oystercard).

-I have aimed to solve this challenge in a test driven manner with automated tests using the pytest package.
+I have aimed to solve this challenge in a test driven manner with automated tests using the unittest library.

 ##Installation Instructions